TLara1/TLara1.github.io/_pages/poetry.md

 You make me feel like me.

 I will miss so many things in my new life, but the miles between us weigh the most heavily when I think about you.\
-I’m hanging on to the public bathroom map that we got from the library because I worry I'll forget about even the most mundane memories I have of you.\
+I’m hanging on to the public bathroom map that we got from the library because I worry I'll forget about the most mundane memories I have of you.\
 And I'll cry again if I forget even a single moment of the time we’ve spent together.

 And I know.\
 I know.\
 Knowing makes it worse.\
 Knowing is what makes me cry.\
-I know this is nothing and this is ridiculous.
+I know this is nothing, and this is ridiculous.
 You have your life and your friends, and I have no idea how you feel, and we are going to be apart for so long.\
 And I don't want to change anything...\
 But...